jboursiquot/learn-to-code-with-go-workshop/README.md

 Thank you for volunteering your time and expertise to help others learn our craft.
 Here are some things to keep in mind during the workshop:

 1. Patience and empathy are is the best qualities you can bring to the workshop.
+2. Do not take over a student's laptop to fix issues for them.
+Provide verbal instructions and have them perform the work themselves so that they may develop the habit on their own.
+3. Make the students feel safe in the space.
+Avoid using language that may make them feel uncomfortable or inadequate to the task.
+Encourage them.
+4. Report any disruptive elements to the workshop organizer.
+The goals is to maintain a positive learning environment at all times.

+## Code of Conduct

+A reminder that we follow Go/GoBridge Code of Conduct.
+It can be found [here](http://coc.golangbridge.org).

 ## Credits